mutuaeric/mutuaeric/README.md

 - 👋 Hi, I’m @mutuaeric
 - 👀 I’m interested in cybersecurity, IoT and embedded systems, and software programing.
-- 🌱 I’m currently learning software engeneering through an enroled ALX-SE program and a bachelors degree computer science student hopping to graduate in 2024 from Tharaka University.
+- 🌱 I learned C language through enroled ALX-Software engeneering  program.
+- - I attended my attachment in Emmerce Limited where i improved my industrial skills and programming languages such as python django, vue js, react js, and docker among other support programs.
+-  I recently graduated with a computer science bachelors degree from Tharaka University in 2024 and also have php website development skils through my class.
 - 💞️ I’m looking to collaborate on any field based on hardware and system development.
 - 📫 Reach me via my linkedin